jjadeseravla/MyWebsite/README.md

 ## Future Advancements
-- fix validator out
+- fix validator out  - done
-- connect to mongoDB
+- connect to mongoDB - done
 - put content in
 - put in new images and redesign
 - testing??